 And finally, embracing inbound sales leaves a company with more time and resources to explore other beneficial pursuits that could even spur further evolution down the road.

-If you can tell at this point that some, if not all, of your sales team is still stuck in hunter-gatherer mode when they should really be reaping the benefits of agriculture, SPROUT Content can help.
-While inbound marketing is our bread and butter, sales enablement is increasingly our most valuable consultative service.
+If you can tell at this point that some, if not all, of your sales team is still stuck in hunter-gatherer mode when they should really be reaping the benefits of agriculture, WTBWY Content Marketing can help.
+While inbound marketing is our bread and butter, sales enablement is one of our most valuable consultative services.

 Let our inbound sales pros help your sales pros embrace inbound.
 After all, evolution is all about constant improvement.